Burns Verkaufen der Kraftwerk

 The episode was written by Jon Vitti and directed by Mark Kirkland.
 Originally, the writers wanted to have Burns sell the plant to Japanese investors, but they decided that this would have been too clichéd, and the characters were rewritten as German.
 The title is an inaccurate German translation of "Burns sells the power plant", the correct version being Burns verkauft das Kraftwerk.

-In its original airing on the Fox network, the episode had a 12.6 Nielsen rating, finishing the week ranked 38th.
+In its original airing on Fox, the episode had a 12.6 Nielsen rating, finishing the week ranked 38th.
 "Burns Verkaufen der Kraftwerk" received generally positive reviews from critics and was praised for several scenes, particularly the "Land of Chocolate" sequence in which Homer dances around in an imaginary land made entirely out of chocolate.
 The sequence was also remade as a cutscene and level in The Simpsons Game.

 Plot

-Mr. Burns sells the power plant to two Germans, Hans and Fritz, while his assistant Smithers remains an employee.
-Every employee of the plant becomes wealthy after selling their company stock, except for Homer, who sold his shares prematurely and only netted $25.
+The employees of the Springfield Nuclear Power Plant become wealthy after selling their company stock, except for Homer, who sold his shares prematurely to a shady stockbroker and only netted $25.
+Meanwhile, two German businessmen named Hans and Fritz visit Springfield, wanting to approach Mr. Burns about buying the power plant.
+They bump into Homer at Moe's tavern, where he boasts that Burns will not sell the plant for any less than $100 million after hearing Burns' assistant Waylon Smithers claim so.
+Burns claims that he would never sell his plant to Germans, and meets with Hans and Fritz just so he can tell them no face to face.
+However, he is ecstatic to discover that they are offering him $100 million, and accepts.
+Hans and Fritz become owners of the power plant, and Burns retires, while Smithers remains an employee.

 The new owners immediately begin a thorough evaluation of the plant and its employees; Homer worries his lax work ethic as safety inspector will cost him his job.
-When Hans and Fritz interview Homer, he is unable to intelligently answer their questions and fantasizes about frolicking in "The Land of Chocolate" after hearing Germany being mentioned as such.
-The owners announce that Homer will be the only employee fired, so the rest of the Simpson family makes budget cuts until he can find a new job.
+When Hans and Fritz interview Homer, he is unable to intelligently answer their questions and daydreams about frolicking in "The Land of Chocolate" after hearing Germany being mentioned as such.
+Just as Homer feared, the owners announce that he will be the only employee fired, so the rest of the Simpson family makes budget cuts until he can find a new job.
 Burns has drinks with Smithers at Moe's Tavern, where Homer has been drinking.
 Homer and the other patrons except Smithers taunt Burns.
 Humiliated, Burns realizes that his former employees no longer fear him.
 Since his ownership of the plant gave him power over ordinary men, Burns decides to buy it back.

 Hans and Fritz discover that the plant is in need of repairs and decide to sell before they sink too much money into it.
 Burns, noting their desperation to sell, offers them $50 million for the plant; they reluctantly accept half what they had paid him.
-Now back in charge, Burns re-hires Homer, though he secretly vows revenge for the humiliation he suffered at the bar.
+Now back in charge, Burns re-hires Homer, saying that it is better to keep one's enemies close, and vows for revenge for the humiliation he suffered at the bar.